volterraedge/terraform-provider-volterra/docs/resources/volterra_healthcheck.md

 ### Health Check Http Health Check

 1. Request headers to remove.

+`expected_response` - (Optional) If left empty, then response body is not considered for evaluating health check status. (`String`).

 `expected_status_codes` - (Optional) of which is single HTTP status code or a range with start and end values separated by "-". (`String`).